 PSHE makes a significant contribution to pupil’s spiritual, moral, social and cultural (SMSC) development, their behaviour and safety and the school’s statutory responsibility to pupils’ well-being.
 In addition, the learning provided through this comprehensive PSHE provision is essential to safeguarding pupils, as Ofsted has set out.

 PSHE respects and takes account of pupils’ prior learning and experiences.
 Our teaching reflects the needs shared by all children and specific needs of pupils in our school.
-Guiseley Primary School has adopted a scheme of work ‘You, Me, PSHE’: this is a clear and progressive PSHE curriculum which has divided PSHE into 7 different strands:
+Guiseley Primary School has adopted a scheme of work ‘You, Me, PSHE’: this is a clear and progressive PSHE curriculum, which meets the statutory requirements to teach Relationships Education, Relationships and Sex Education (RSE) and Health Education .
+The scheme is divided into 7 different strands:

 - Sex and relationship education

 Within each strand, we have designed age appropriate topics for the different year groups.
 One topic per half term is taught to each year group and these topics are explored in more detail as children move through school.
 Curriculum overviews can be found further down the page.

 In addition, to support mental health and well-being we deliver sessions using the MindMate scheme.
 This is a spiral SEMH curriculum from KS1 to KS4.
 It is divided into 6 themes covering issues that children may be presented with and experience in their lives:

 - Feeling good and being me